Beers15/city-explorer-api/README.md

 08-25-2021 4:45pm - Add GET /movies route handler that grabs movie data from request location and response with movie info.
 This api uses TMDB's movie API.

-08-25-2021 5:15pm - Finish fixing issues involving responding with error messages to client upon unsuccessful calls to API endpoint."
+08-25-2021 5:15pm - Finish fixing issues involving responding with error messages to client upon unsuccessful calls to API endpoint.

+08-26-2021 1:00pm - Seperate movies and weather fetching logic into their own modules.

 ## Credit and Collaborations
 N/A